How to Prevent Malicious Code (Plus Examples)

-If the program is receiving data — without a check in place to ensure that the input buffer can’t overflow —then it will be possible to design an input, or “payload’, that contains malicious code.
+If the program is receiving data — without a check in place to ensure that the input buffer can’t overflow — then it will be possible to design an input, or “payload’, that contains malcode.
 This input can overflow the input buffer.

-As a result, it overwrites the function’s return address with the address of the malicious code.
-When the function returns, the program executes from the start of the malicious code.
+As a result, it overwrites the function’s return address with the address of the malcode.
+When the function returns, the program executes from the start of the malcode.

 How to Prevent Buffer Overflow

 CERT is an example of a C coding rule that helps prevent buffer overflow.
 This rule also applies in CERT C++.

 “Do not form or use out-of-bounds pointers or array subscripts.”

 By applying this rule, you’ll avoid writing to out-of-range pointers or array subscripts.
 And this prevents the execution of arbitrary code.

 MISRA C also has a rule for this — and CWE notes a similar weakness.